revaturelabs/interviewquestions/Multithreading/Threads.md

 <blockquote>

-wait(): As the name suggests, it is a non-static method that causes the current thread to wait and go to sleep until some other threads call the `notify ()` or `notifyAll()` method for the object’s monitor (lock).
+`wait()` :It is a non-static method that causes the current thread to wait and go to sleep until some other threads call the `notify ()` or `notifyAll()` method for the object’s monitor (lock).
 It simply releases the lock and is mostly used for inter-thread communication.
 It is defined in the object class, and should only be called from a synchronized context.

 Example: